WellthCare

 4. Packet loss: how often data gets dropped (the culprit behind frozen video and robotic voices)

-Here’s the frustrating truth: someone can have 200 Mbps download and still have a terrible telehealth experience if their upload is weak or their connection is unstable.
+Someone can have 200 Mbps download and still have a terrible telehealth experience.
+The culprit?
+Weak upload or an unstable connection.
 Telehealth is a two-way street, and video is surprisingly upload-sensitive.

 Instead of one magic number, think in terms of what you're trying to do—chat, audio, or video—and how sensitive each is to connection quality.